NeoGeo Pocket Color

 Reviews at the time were very favourable indeed praising many games for the depth of gameplay even though they were handheld titles.

 As a sidenote, the packaging for the games was excellent.
-Cartridges came in rigid plastic cases akin to the big daddy Neo Geo cartridges that cost hundreds and then a separate plastic case for the cartridge along with any adaptors that were needed.
+Cartridges came in rigid plastic cases akin to the big daddy NeoGeo cartridges that cost hundreds (in any currency) and then a separate plastic case for the cartridge along with any adaptors that were needed.
 Later the main plastic case was replaced with card versions much to the anger of the Japanese heads at SNK!

 SNK Vs Capcom: Match of the Millennium featured a massive 26 fighters to brawl with and the classic gameplay (for which made the title) was perfectly intact.
 SNK Vs Capcom: Card Fighters Clash is sometimes cited as the killer app the machine could have had.
-Players had to collect cards with characters from both companies games build decks and play them.
+Players had to collect cards with characters from both companies' games to build decks and play them.
 Cards could be attack cards, defend cards or action cards.
 This was often described as simple and highly addictive but became a massively overlooked title.

 Dark Arms was an action game confused for an RPG for being presented in the vein of Zelda.
-Set in a world of spooky horror players must negotiate mazes, crypts, vaults, haunted villages and scary circuses in order to reveal the true intention of 'The Master'.
+Set in a world of spooky horror players must negotiate mazes, crypts, vaults, haunted villages and scary circuses in order to reveal the true intention of The Master.

-From Success came a version of 2D shooter series Cotton (Fantastic Night Dreams).
+From Success came a version of the 2D shooter series Cotton (Fantastic Night Dreams).
 Whilst not as frantic as the larger console versions fans still appreciated the addition to the series as it recreated the gameplay well.
 It was also a good title for beginners of the genre.

 Because of the limited availability some titles were rare and have become highly collectible such as the much lorded tactical (turn based combat) game Faselei! from Sacnoth, one of the most technically impressive games was never released in the US making the European version the only English translation.